istio/istio.io/content/en/docs/setup/install/operator/index.md

 You can inspect or modify the manifest before installing Istio using these steps:

-1. Generate the manifest using this command:
+Generate the manifest using this command:

 {{< text bash >}}
 $ istioctl experimental manifest generate > $HOME/generated-manifest.yaml
 {{< /text >}}

-2. Inspect the manifest as needed.
-3. Then, apply the manifest using this command:
+Inspect the manifest as needed, then apply the manifest using this command:

 {{< tip >}}
 This command might show transient errors due to resources not being available in